D3VC0RP/site/README.md

 Ready to unlock your true potential?
 Join DeveloperCorp and watch your career soar.
 We're not just in the business of validating skills; we're in the business of empowering tech dreams.

 Remember, you can further personalize this description by adding specific details about your assessment methods, employer networks, and career guidance services.
 I hope this version resonates with your vision for DeveloperCorp!

+# Software Agency Structure

+Job Roles

+1) Business Development -
+2) Specification Representative - they goto clients, identify technical specs, write technical specifications needed and submit spec to spec reviewer.
+3) Specification Reviewer - reviews specification for possibilities and passes or rejects it.
+4) Batch Specification Merger - reviews many specifications to build "universal reusable components" in an attempt to reduce development time for everyone.
+5) Architect - reviews the specification and designs architecture with best practices.
+6) GitHub Manager - manages the program.
+7) Consultant - knowledge based people to QA with.
+8) Programmer - programs the software.
+9) QA Tester - Tests the Software.
+10) Release Manager - passes or rejects the software.